Reality-Based, Conscious Safe Sex Guide

 Fluid bonded means you two have regular, unprotected sex together and do not have unprotected sex with anyone else.

 Below is a “manual” that my friend, JDelicious, Superstar Sex Educator of San Francisco, put together that I’ve found extremely realistic and comprehensive and wanted to share with you.
 It’s especially relevant if you are playing with a number of people, at one time or over time.

 Caution: You may find some of this edgy.
 I never underestimate what people like to do sexually and appreciate how mature and realistic this information is.

 Please link to this page, forward to friends and spread it via social networks when ever possible.
-It’s our duty as humans to protect each other.
+It’s our duty as humans to protect each other from spreading diseases.
 Thanks.

 The First Ever Safer Sex Guide for Party People!

 There are so many positive consequences of a culture of group love and pleasure.
 Increased trust, greater intimacy, a place to explore one’s personal edges, being held with love through hard interpersonal events, pleasure beyond measure, getting to ask for what you want and being heard, deepening of friendships, developing new lovers, having a sense of tribe, doing fun things you always wanted to do with people who are willing to experiment… I could go on and on about the joys… and…

 Amidst this culture lies the reality of little bacteria, viruses and protozoa that live in our bodies commingling together and moving from one person to another.

 So in an effort to make our community both fun and sexy as wells as aware of or risks and as safe as we can make it, I have created this little guide for all busy lovers and sex party goers.

 Here are the basics of things to think about when you are having sex with people who are not fluid bonded with you: